 End-to-end processes like procure-to-pay (P2P) transcend business silos and functional boundaries.
-To coordinate the work of separate functions across the entire value chain, leading organizations centralize governance of the end-to-end process in a single process owner.
-This governance structure helps ensure that activities like measurement, process standardization, and process improvements all work in service of the larger end-to-end process.
+To coordinate the work of separate functions across the entire value chain, leading organizations centralize governance of the end-to-end procurement process in a single process owner.
+This governance structure helps ensure that activities such as measurement, process standardization, and process improvements work in the service of the larger end-to-end process.

 This article draws on insights from ScottMadden (a management consulting firm with expertise in shared services and P2P) to discuss the importance of global process ownership for P2P.
-Centralization and global process ownership help ensure that organizations take a balanced approach to developing key procurement capabilities like responsive customer service and impactful sourcing strategies.
+Centralization and global process ownership help ensure that organizations take a balanced approach to developing key procurement capabilities, such as responsive customer service and impactful sourcing strategies.

 Leading Practices in Governance for P2P